Skip to Content

 There is a village shop, a few pubs and a small number of guest houses and campsites.
 There is no official car park in Troutbeck, so many of its visitors arrive by foot.
 It’s an excellent location for adventurers or climbers because it’s surrounded by the peaks of Froswick, Yoke, Ill Bell and Thornthwaite Crag.

-A little ways away, more adventurous travelers might like to take a shot at scaling the Striding Edge ridge atop the towering Helvellyn.
+A little ways away, more adventurous travellers might like to take a shot at scaling the Striding Edge ridge atop the towering Helvellyn.

 A view of Troutbeck in the Lake District